 The landfall facilities built west of the port of Lubmin include the Pipeline Inspection Gauge (PIG) receiving station, in addition to control and regulation equipment for the safe operation of the pipeline.
 The PIG receiving station connects with the neighbouring natural gas receiving facility from Gascade, and thus with the European pipeline network.

-Because Nord Stream 2 is being built in several phases, different sections need to be welded together in a procedure known as an above water tie-in (AWTI).
+Because Nord Stream 2 has been built in several phases, different sections needed to be welded together in a procedure known as an above water tie-in (AWTI).
 In German waters, there will have been three AWTI operations by the end of construction.
-Each time, previously laid pipeline ends opposite from each other will be raised above the water, welded together, tested for quality and then returned to the seafloor.
+The final such procedure took place in mid-September 2021.
+Each time, previously laid pipeline ends opposite from each other were raised above the water, welded together, tested for quality and then returned to the seafloor.

 Throughout construction, comprehensive environmental monitoring and external oversight has been carried out to ensure that activities have been conducted in line with permit conditions and the planned mitigation measures.